John Goblikon Interview - On Air with Johnny B

 Some interviews are strange.

-On this episode of On Air with Johnny B, Johnny B sits down with Dave Rispoli, the performer behind John Goblikon, for a conversation about what happens when heavy music, comedy, character work, and fan culture collide.
+On this episode of On Air with Johnny B, Johnny B sits down with the one and only John Goblikon for a conversation that lives somewhere between comedy, heavy music, character work, podcasting, and beautifully unhinged metal culture.

-Best known through his work with Nekrogoblikon, John Goblikon has become one of heavy music’s most recognizable and wonderfully absurd personalities — part metal ambassador, part comedy creature, part podcast host, and part reminder that the loudest rooms are often the most fun.
+Known through his work with Nekrogoblikon and his own interview show Right Now with John Goblikon, John Goblikon has become one of heavy music’s most recognizable and wonderfully absurd personalities — part metal ambassador, part comedy creature, part podcast host, and part reminder that the loudest rooms are often the most fun.

 Watch or Listen to the Interview